 On May 28, 2020, SGRP electronically received delivery of a Written Request of Stockholders from Robert G. Brown, SP/R, Inc. Defined Benefit Pension Trust (the "Trust"), which is a trust for the benefit (in part) of Robert G. Brown and controlled by Robert G. Brown's children as its trustees, and Innovative Global Technologies, LLC, of which Robert G. Brown is a trustee (collectively, with Robert G. Brown and the Trust, the "Brown Group").
-In it, the Brown Group requested that a special meeting of SGRP's stockholders be called (the "Second Special Meeting") in order to consider and vote upon the increase the size of the Board by one director if no vacancy then exists and the appointment to the Board of James R. Brown Sr. as a director (the "Second Special Meeting").
-The Brown Group owns and shares voting power respecting 6,156,918 SGRP Shares, or approximately 29.3% of the 21,000,919 outstanding SGRP Shares outstanding on May 28, 2020, which exceeds the minimum ownership threshold of 20% required by SGRP's stockholders on May 13, 2020).
+In it, the Brown Group requested that a special meeting of SGRP's stockholders be called (the "Second Special Meeting") in order to consider and vote upon the increase the size of the Board by one director if no vacancy then exists and the appointment to the Board of James R. Brown Sr. as a director (the "Second Special Meeting Request").
+The Brown Group owns and shares voting power respecting 6,156,918 SGRP Shares, or approximately 29.3% of the 21,000,919 outstanding SGRP Shares outstanding on May 28, 2020, which exceeds the minimum ownership threshold of 20% required by SGRP's By-Laws to call a special meeting of SGRP's stockholders (which threshold was 25% prior to the Brown Group requested changes approved by SGRP's stockholders on May 13, 2020).
 William H. Bartels did not participate in the Second Special Meeting Request.